quality icon

 Most expensive cars to insure in Connecticut

-Audi e-tron GT is one of the most expensive vehicles to insure in Connecticut, with an average annual cost of $6,163.
+Audi e-tron GT stands out as the most expensive car to insure in Connecticut, with an average annual cost of $6,163.

 Make ModelAverage annual premium